Eating disorders - bulimia

 What to Expect at Your Provider's Office

 Often, people with bulimia are ashamed of their condition and do not ask for help for many years.
-By then, their habits are harder to change.
 If you have symptoms of bulimia, talk to your doctor as soon as possible.

 Doctors often prescribe antidepressants for bulimia, usually those called selective serotonin reuptake inhibitors (SSRIs).
 They include: